MidiALF 2.x manual

 • Sequence – short pulse is sent when the first step of a sequence is played

-Pressing the step switch below gate parameter changes the polarity of the gate signal.
+Pressing the step switch below the gate parameter changes the polarity of the gate signal.

 Song mode configuration page